neilenns/mobiflight-docs/content/joysticks/disabling/index.md

 ### Disable specific joysticks

-On the **Peripherals** tab uncheck the specific joysticks to disable.
+On the **Peripherals** tab, uncheck the specific joysticks to disable.

 {{< screenshot image="disable-specific.png" title="Screenshot of the Peripherals tab in Settings with three FootSwitch joysticks disabled." >}}